 Due to the highly regulated nature of the gaming industry within which the Company operates, the securing of new gaming licences and protection of current licences is an ongoing process which is of great importance to the Company.
 The Regulatory and Compliance Committee Charter, which is reviewed regularly and has been approved by the Board, outlines responsibilities to monitor, review, advise and assist the Board to ensure all compliance related matters and procedures have been established and are operating effectively.
 The Charter is available on the Corporate Governance section of the Company's website.
-A majority of members are independent; including at least one non-executive director and the Chairperson is not the Chairperson of the Board.
+A majority of members are independent, including at least one non-executive director.